Physical Address

 Sometimes, if the thermostat gets stuck closed, it can stop the coolant from flowing through the engine.
 Without enough coolant, the engine can get too hot and start overheating.
 If you notice your temperature gauge climbing into the red zone or steam coming from under the hood, it could be a sign of a faulty thermostat.

-Engine Running Colder Than Usual
+Engine Running Colder than Usual

 On the flip side, if the thermostat gets stuck open, it can let too much coolant flow through the engine, causing it to run cooler than it should.
 This can lead to poor fuel efficiency, reduced engine performance, and increased emissions.
 If you notice that your engine takes a long time to warm up or never seems to reach its normal operating temperature, it could indicate a problem with the thermostat.